 Daniel Goddemeyer and Dominikus Baur share the findings from Data Futures and demonstrate the results with a live experiment with the audience that showcases some of the effects when personal data becomes accessible.

 Daniel Goddemeyer is the founder of OFFC NYC, a New York City-based research and design studio that works with global brands, research institutions, and startups to explore future product applications for today’s emerging technologies.
 Daniel’s research explores how the increasing proliferation of these technologies in our future lives will transform our everyday interactions.
-His work has been exhibited internationally at the Westbound Shanghai Architecture Biennial, the Data in the 21st Century exhibition at V2 Rotterdam, Data Traces Riga and the Big Bang Data exhibition at London’s Somerset house among others, and he has won or received recognition from the Art Directors Club, the Red Dot Award, the German Design Price, the Kantar Information Is Beautiful award, and the Industrial Designer Society of America.
+His work has been exhibited internationally at the Westbound Shanghai Architecture Biennial, the Data in the 21st Century exhibition at V2 Rotterdam, Data Traces Riga, and the Big Bang Data exhibition at London’s Somerset House, among others, and he has won or been recognized by the Art Directors Club, the Red Dot Award, the German Design Price, the Kantar Information Is Beautiful Award, and the Industrial Designer Society of America.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 Join the conversation here (requires login)